Close cropped photograph of Australian native plants. banner image

 Book a water-wise garden check

-As part of this program, you can book a free water-wise garden check-up.
-The check-up involves:
+As part of this program, you can book a free water-wise garden check-up, which involves:

 Tips for a more water-efficient garden

-• Place moist newspaper over your garden beds before mulching - this assists with water retention and weed reduction.
+• Place moist newspaper over your garden beds before mulching.
+This helps with water retention and will reduce your weeds.

-• Group plants with similar water needs together and water them in the early morning or evening for best results.
+• Group plants with similar water needs together.
+Water your plants in the early morning or evening for best results.

-• Replace your lawn with one of the warm-season grasses such as buffalo, couch or kikuyu, which require about 30% less water than cool-season grasses.
+• Replace your lawn with one of the warm-season grasses such as Buffalo, Couch or Kikuyu.
+These species need about 30% less water than cool-season grasses.

-• Get the right irrigation system - use a water-efficient irrigation system like leaky hoses and dripper systems as these provide smaller amounts of water directly to the base of the plant, close to where it is taken up.
+• Get the right irrigation system - use a water-efficient irrigation system like leaky hoses and dripper systems.
+These provide smaller amounts of water to the base of the plant.

-• Check your garden for pests and diseases on a regular basis, which will help you get to know your garden better and understand the watering needs of your plants.
+• Check your garden for pests and diseases regularly.
+This will help you to better understand your plants' watering needs.

-• Raise your lawnmower blades and use a mulching lawnmower or leave grass clippings to help make lawns more drought tolerant and stay greener for longer.
+• Raise your lawnmower blades and use a mulching lawnmower.
+You can also leave grass clippings to help make your lawn more drought tolerant and stay greener for longer.

 More information